About the author

 The key make-up artist is in charge of setting the talent’s look for a given scene.
 They work closely with not only the director but also the production designer, director of photography, and wardrobe designer to craft a cohesive look that contributes to the film’s overall aesthetic.

 Similarly, the key hair stylist is in charge of setting the talent’s hairstyle for a given scene.
-This requires a diverse range of skills to account for multiple hair types, varying aesthetic requirements, and solving unpredictable follicular problems.
+This requires a diverse range of skills to account for multiple hair types, varying aesthetic requirements, and challenging conditions like weather, stunts, or continuity jumps.

 Make-up and/or hair assistants